AQMesh performance and accuracy

 AQMesh has been in development and available for sale since January 2013.
 During that time, improvements in electrochemical sensors and the unique, carefully developed, fully traceable AQMesh processing algorithms have given a dramatic improvement in performance and accuracy with AQMesh, initially seeing low R2 values for NO2 in the early days of 2013, right up to R2 values >0.8 and >0.9 today.

-The table below shows that the R2 value achieved has shown a significant improvement from v.3.0 and v.4.2:
+The timeline below shows that the R2 value achieved for NO2 with AQMesh has shown a significant improvement through development since AQMesh was first launched in 2013.

-R2 of >0.6 for NO2 is generally considered to be a strong enough performance for AQMesh to be suitable for most air quality monitoring applications.
+R2 of >0.6 for NO2 is generally considered to be a strong enough performance.

 Latest AQMesh news

-The first v.4.0 pods are now being co-located with reference stations globally and further performance data will be published in the news section and co-location comparison trials as it becomes available.
+AQMesh pods are being co-located with reference stations globally and further performance data will be published in the news section and co-location comparison trials as it becomes available.